-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have been discriminated because of their disability.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been discriminated because of their disability.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of you have a disability you need an attorney that understands your situation and that will fight for you.

 Under both the American with Disability Act (“ADA”) and the Texas Labor Code discriminating an employee because of a disability or what they perceive to be a disability is illegal.
 An employer cannot fire, demote, or affect an employee’s benefits because of an worker’s disability.

 Many times it may be difficult to determine if you have been discriminated because of a disability.
 Under the law you may be protected if you have a disability that substantially limits one or more major life activities and a reasonable accommodation would allow you to perform your job.

 Due to an amendment passed by Congress in 2009 the ADA now provides a more comprehensive list of ailments that would be considered a disability under the law.
 Such ailments include:

 - Renal Failure;